-You’ve decided you want to do something about your money in 2012.
+You’ve decided you want to do something about your money this year.
 Great!
 You might even have a few goals in mind.
 Even better!
 You might want to get out of debt, save more money, or give more.
 All great ideas!

 But to be honest, those all sound a bit fuzzy — when February rolls around, you might not have gotten any closer to those amorphous goals.
 Start turning your ideas into reality by getting SMART about your goals!